Trevor Jordache: Storylines

 On noticing her mother had been beaten by Trevor, Beth issued an ultimatum, telling her to throw Trevor out.
 Mandy refused, confessing to Beth that Trevor had threatened to kill them all should she do so.
-Upon realising this, Beth hatched a plan to kill Trevor involving her reluctant mother.
-Beth and a reluctant Mandy first tried to kill Trevor using weed-killer brought around by Sinbad (Michael Starke).
+Upon realising this, Beth hatched a plan to kill Trevor, involving her reluctant mother.
+Beth and Mandy first tried to kill Trevor using weed-killer brought around by Sinbad (Michael Starke).
 When this failed, Beth started buying large amounts of pain-killers from Ron Dixon's (Vince Earl) shop and putting them into his food.
-This however only served to make Trevor ill.
+This, however, served to make Trevor ill only.
 The pair persevered with this plan despite its failings, making Trevor more unwell each time.

 During their final attempt Trevor caught the pair putting the pain killers into his drink.
 After confronting them, Beth told Trevor she hated him and wished he was dead.
 Trevor blamed Beth for turning Mandy against him and beat her in the kitchen.
 Upon seeing her daughter being beaten, Mandy picked up a kitchen knife and stabbed Trevor with it, killing him.
 Once Mandy and Beth realised Trevor was dead, Mandy became very distant, but Beth hatched a plan to dispose of Trevor's body.
-When night fell the two wrapped him in bin liners and Beth buried him under the patio.
-Two years later however, an underground leak forced the area to be dug up and Trevor's body was found by Eddie Banks (Paul Broughton) and Jimmy Corkhill (Dean Sullivan).
+When night fell, the two wrapped him in bin liners and Beth buried him under the patio.
+Two years later, however, an underground leak forced the area to be dug up and Trevor's body was found by Eddie Banks (Paul Broughton) and Jimmy Corkhill (Dean Sullivan).

 Reception

 Mikie O'Loughlin from RSVPLive.ie branded Trevor "one of the soap's biggest villains".
 Helen O'Callaghan from the Irish Examiner named him a "legendary Channel 4 villain".
 A RTÉ reporter similarly called him a "legendary Channel 4 soap villain" who "lay rotting under the patio for two dramatic years."
+Francesca Babb from All About Soap included Trevor's storyline in their "most memorable moments" of Brookside feature.
+She branded Trevor as "evil" and noted "who could ever forget the Jordache family?"